stanfordnlp/dspy/docs/docs/index.md

      ```

-## 1) **Modules** express portable, natural-language-typed behavior.
+## 1) **Modules** express portable, _natural-language-typed_ behavior.

 To build reliable AI systems, you need to iterate fast.
 Especially on how to break your problem down into modular LM components.
-But it's really hard to iterate when your system involves maintaining multiple long prompt strings: the typical way of using LMs forces you to tinker with each component's messy prompts or synthetic data _every time you change the model, the metrics, or parts of the pipeline_ or when you just want to try a new technique.
+But the typical way of using LMs makes it really hard to iterate fast: maintaining multiple long prompt strings often forces you to tinker with each component's messy prompts (or, worse, synthetic data) _every time you change the model, the metrics, or parts of the pipeline_ or when you just want to try a new technique.
 Having built over a dozen state-of-the-art compound LM systems over the past five years, we learned this the hard way—and we built DSPy so you don't have to.

 DSPy shifts your focus from tinkering with prompt strings to **programming with structured, declarative, and natural-language-typed modules**.
 For every component in your AI system, you define a _signature_, which specifies input/output types and behavior, and a _module_, which specifies an inference-time strategy for using your LM well.
 DSPy handles expanding your signatures into prompts and parsing your typed outputs, so you can write ergonomic, portable, and optimizable AI systems.